nojs/nojs.github.com/clos/pre.md

         d0.init && d0.init.apply(d0,arguments)
         return d0}})

-So now we can do the last bit of previous pirouette like this:
+So now we can do the last bit of bike pirouette like this:

     var b0=Bike.new("Mike")
     b0.go()

     >> hey, Mike, din don!

-That would suffice for any complex task of javascript developer, and that makes us content with terminology to be used in next article.
+That would suffice for any semi-complex task of javascript developer, and that makes us content with terminology to be used in next article.

-But to increase our happiness, we'd spend another minute or two yet here.
+But to be even more happy, we'd spend another minute or two here.
 What if we embed dictionaries in our nifty objects?
-Surely we have them.
-And if we want them to be modifiable from leave-instances, but yet stay unchanged in class-instances, we could do like this:
+Surely we would have them embedded.
+And if we want them to be modifiable from leaves-instances, but yet stay unchanged in class-instances, we could do like this:

     function __extend(o,e){